Balbala (mountain): Climbing history

-It was first climbed in 1947 by the Swiss Expedition of there Garhwal Expedition in which they started from Gangotri range.
-The team consisted of Mme Lohner, Andre Roch, Alfred Sutter, Alexandre Graven, Rene Dittert and four Sherpas.
-On 25, August at 10.30 a.m. they reached the summit of Balbala.
-The summiters are Dittert, Sutter, Ang Norbu, Graven, Tenzing, and Annelies Lohner.
+It was first climbed in 1947 by the Swiss Garhwal Expedition which started from the Gangotri range.
+The team consisted of Annelies Lohner, André Roch, Alfred Sutter, Alexandre Graven, René Dittert and four Sherpas.
+On 25 August at 10.30 a.m. they reached the summit of Balbala.
+The summiters were Dittert, Sutter, Ang Norbu, Graven, Tenzing, and Lohner.

 Neighboring and subsidiary peaks

 Neighboring or subsidiary peaks of Balbala: